Frequently Asked Question

 FAQ 1382: Can a partial PCI DSS assessment be documented in a Report on Compliance (ROC)?

-FAQ 1331: Can SAQ eligibility criteria be used for determining applicability of PCI DSS requirements for onsite assessments?
+FAQ 1331: Can SAQ eligibility criteria be used for determining applicability of PCI DSS requirements for assessments documented in a Report on Compliance?

 Featured FAQ Articles